Off-page SEO techniques are more important than ever if you want to increase web traffic.

 Reasons for blogging at other websites vary.
 One of them is to create links from high-quality blogs back to your blog or website in order to boost your SEO.

 This post will offer link building strategies effective in 2019.
-By the time you’re done reading this post, you’ll know which off page SEO techniques work and which off page SEO techniques to avoid.
+By the time you’re done reading this post, you’ll know which off page search engine optimization techniques work and which off page SEO techniques to avoid.

 Consider this post a guide to current link building strategies.
 Some of these tips are more obscure methods while others are more common free backlink builder methods.

-Bring on the off page SEO techniques for 2019.
+Bring on the off page SEO techniques for 2019 you can use to increase traffic.

 Do you know how I monetize?